Table of Contents

 Hierarchical Consensus Models: Implementing tiered validation reflecting organizational structures rather than flat validator networks typical of public blockchains.

-Organizations achieving greatest implementation success select consensus mechanisms explicitly designed for enterprise requirements rather than adapting public blockchain approaches.
+Organizations achieving the greatest implementation success select consensus mechanisms explicitly designed for enterprise requirements; they don’t simply adapt public blockchain approaches.

 Integration Architecture Considerations